 There are multiple Celsius Heat products, but the general nutrition facts to expect are:

-The remaining nutrition facts are nothing more than a list of ingredients, but we’re now sure how much we can trust the label.
-The 2g of carbohydrates are listed as less than 1% of daily value.
+The remaining nutrition facts are nothing more than a list of ingredients, but we’re not sure how much we can trust the label.
+The 2g of carbohydrates are listed as less than 1% of the daily value.
 If a mistake that evident is made, are there others?

 Celsius Heat Ingredients